Substance Abuse and Airline Travel

 Dangers of Taking Illegal Drugs on Airplanes

 Substance abusers who are addicted to illegal drugs take a risk by taking these substances on an airplane.
 If they are caught it could mean facing criminal prosecution.
-Those who are travelling on international flights may be risking severe penalties; possibly even the death penalty.
-Anyone who needs to take prescription medication with them when travelling by airplane is advised to bring along the prescription as evidence.
+Those who are traveling on international flights may be risking severe penalties; possibly even the death penalty.
+Anyone who needs to take prescription medication with them when traveling by airplane is advised to bring along the prescription as evidence.

 The Dangers of Giving Sedation to Children on Airplanes

-Travelling with kids on airplanes can be highly stressful for everyone involved.
+Traveling with kids on airplanes can be highly stressful for everyone involved.
 Young children may react to the confinement of a plane by crying for almost the whole journey.
 Parents may be tempted to give their child some type of sedation, such as Benadryl, in the hope of making the trip easier to cope with.
-This is a common tactic for dealing with kids on long fligths and some parents will have no qualms about it.
+This is a common tactic for dealing with kids on long flights and some parents will have no qualms about it.
 This is never recommended because there is too much risk involved.
 It is also ethically dubious to be drugging kids in order to make things easier for adults.

 The main problem with giving sedatives to children on planes is that these substances can have unwanted side effects.
-For instance, it has been reported that Benadryl can actually make kids more hyper; so instead of improving the situation it is actually making things worse.
+For instance, it has been reported that Benadryl can actually make kids more hyper; so instead of improving the situation, it is actually making things worse.
 Those parents who give stronger sedatives may be putting their child’s health at risk.
 There are other effective ways to keep children under control during long plane trips so using sedatives does not seem worth the risk.